status-im/specs/docs/draft/9-3rd-party.md

 7. [Copyright](#copyright)

 ## Abstract
-In this specification listed 3rd party APIs that Status rely on.
-With the help of that APIs Status:
+In this specification, we discuss 3rd party APIs that Status relies on.
+These APIs provide various capabilities such as:
-- communicates to Ethereum network
+- communicate with the Ethereum network
-- allows user to see address and transaction details on external website
+- allow users to see address and transaction details on external website
-- gets fiat<->crypto exchange prices
+- get fiat/crypto exchange rates
-- gets information about collectibles
+- get information about collectibles
 - hosts privacy policy

 ## Definitions